MFree27/Columbia_Algorithmic_Project/README.md

 BASE_URL = "https://paper-api.alpaca.markets"

+---

-Enter into your virtual environment conda activate dev and pip install the libraries and dependencies
+Enter into your virtual environment by typing conda activate dev and pip install the libraries and dependencies

 ---